LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 GET   /clients              controllers.Clients.list(page: Int ?= 1)
 ```

-## Routes priority
+## Routing priority

 Many routes can match the same request.
 If there is a conflict, the first route (following the declaration order) is used.

 ## Reverse routing

 The Router can also be used to generate a URL from within a Scala call.
-So you’re able to centralize in one only configuration file all your URI patterns, and then be more confident when refactoring your application.
+So you’re able to centralize all your URI patterns in a single configuration file, and can be more confident when refactoring your application.

 For each Controller used in the routes file, the router will generate a "reverse Controller" in the `routes` package, having the same action methods, with the same signature, but returning a `play.api.mvc.Call` instead of a `play.api.mvc.Action`.